Dave Lavender: Apprenticeship in Motion brings apprenticeships 2.0 to the Mountain State

 To help guide companies and employees along the path of apprenticeship, the West Virginia Development Office and the West Virginia Community and Technical College System have secured Apprenticeship in Motion (AIM WV) grants.
 Here in the Workforce and Industry Training arm of the state Development Office, my new colleague, Leanne Stowers, and I are working with David Rogers and Jeff Huffman, on behalf of our staff and state, to stitch together the resources to create and maintain a healthy apprenticeship in nontraditional fields.

-We know as West Virginians that we work better working together.
+There may not be a “sorcerer’s apprenticeship” yet, and we may not have a magic wand or potion, but we know as West Virginians that we are better together.
 We are rolling up our sleeves — planning, training and investing in the next generation of workers for a healthier and more diverse West Virginia economy.